 Lecture attendance is mandatory.
-Class is in session every Monday from 4-7 p.m. in Wheeler Auditorium, except on holidays (No class on September 7th).
+Class is in session every Monday from 4-6 p.m. in Wheeler Auditorium, except on holidays (No class on Feb.
+16th or March 23rd).
 This course is not webcasted.
 Lecture begins promptly at 4:10 p.m.
 It is absolutely necessary that you attend lecture to pass the three exams.
 PowerPoint slides used by the speakers will NOT be posted online (regardless of what the speakers say).
 All of our speakers come on a voluntary basis, therefore, please observe the following guidelines during lecture:

-- .
-Do not be late. - .
-If you must be late, find a seat in the back of the lecture hall and make your way to it as quietly as possible. - .
-Please refrain from leaving lecture before the speaker has finished speaking. - .
-Please be respectful of the speaker during lecture both in asking questions to him/her and in your behavior while he/she is speaking.
+- Do not be late. - If you must be late, find a seat in the back of the lecture hall and make your way to it as quietly as possible. - Please refrain from leaving lecture before the speaker has finished speaking. - Please be respectful of the speaker during lecture both in asking questions to him/her and in your behavior while he/she is speaking.

 If your schedule does not allow you to meet the above guidelines, please consider taking the course at a more appropriate time.

-2. iClicker
+2. iClicker (9% of grade)

 You can buy your iClicker at the student store or online.
 We accept iClicker2/iClicker+.
 We do not accept iClicker GO or any mobile devices.
-You MUST register your iClicker online prior to use for the Fall 2015 semester on both on bCourses and the iClicker website.
+You MUST register your iClicker online prior to use for the Spring 2015 semester on both on bCourses and the iClicker website.
 Each student must have his or her own iClicker.
 Sharing is not allowed. iClicker points will be for effort.
 There will be approximately 3-4 iClicker questions per lecture.
+One will consist of a question from last week's reading, one from last week's lecture, and two questions evaluating the speakers from the previous week.
 The questions may occur at the beginning, middle, or end of class.
 You may use your notes, your reader, and you may discuss with your peers, but under NO circumstances are you allowed to give your iClicker to a friend if you are absent from class.